sealldeveloper/pywtf/README.md

 PyWTF is an esoteric and educational programming style based on JSFuck and inspired by [this tweet](https://x.com/chordbug/status/1834642829919781369).
 It uses only built-in functions to execute code. **It currently represents all characters below `0x7f` in 48 characters or less in Python 3.9+.**

-It does not depend on a browser, so you can even run it with Python (to come).
+It does not depend on a browser, so you can even run it with Python with `pywtf.py`.

 Demo: https://pywtf.seall.dev